Grouping, Filtering, and Time Range

 Use the filter expression builder for more control:

-Continue to add more filters to refine your spend by repeating steps 1-3.
+1. Continue to add more filters to narrow your results by repeating steps 1-3.

 Time Range